chaozhang-ox/Tail-GAN/README.md

 - `util.py`: Neural Sorting, used to facilitate the computation of VAR and ES, to stabliize the training of TailGAN.
 - `gen_synthetic.py`: Generate synthetic data
 - `gen_static_port.py`: Create transformation matrix used to generate static portfolios
-- `gen_thresholds.py`: Estimate the thresholds for producing trading signals based on training data
+- `gen_thresholds.py`: Estimate thresholds for generating trading signals based on training data.
 - `Transform.py`: Convert the raw returns/price scenarios to strategy PnLs
-- `TailGAN.py`: Tail-GAN training.
+- `TailGAN.py`: Implement the Tail-GAN training process.

 ## Usage